Home

 • Missing or Worn Paint: Most collectors would rather this be left alone.
 If you want to touch up your personal collection, by all means - break out the brushes.

 • Yellowing and Discoloration: The white plastic of figures such as Storm Shadow v1 and Snow Job v1 will often turn yellow over time.
 The commonly held view is that the change is caused by direct exposure to light.
 Certain figures with grey or blue plastic like Firefly v1 and Cobra Troopers will also discolor.
-There is no way to reverse this affect.
-These figures make good candidates for custom paint jobs or dyeing.

 APR